Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW7/hw_answers.md

 3. Determine if there exists a planar graph that is isomorphic to both its geometric dual and its line graph.
 Justify your answer.

 ### Question 2
+Find a valid tree-decomposition of the following graph.
+What is the treewidth of the graph?